Catherine Keener: Career

 Keener had a supporting role as Lt.
 Cricket Sideris in the television series Ohara.
 The series ran from January 1987 to May 1988.

 Her first film appearance was one line in About Last Night...
-(1986).
-Although she struggled professionally over the next few years, one project had an unexpected dividend: Keener met her future husband, actor Dermot Mulroney, in 1987 while working on Survival Quest (1989), after Mulroney became stuck while attempting to scale a cliff.
+(1986) and three years later she appeared in Survival Quest.

-She also guest starred as an artist on an episode of Seinfeld called "The Letter".
-She played Jerry's girlfriend, an artist who painted a famous portrait of Kramer.
+She guest starred as an artist on an episode of Seinfeld called "The Letter", playing Jerry's girlfriend, an artist who painted a famous portrait of Kramer.
 Keener then earned her first starring role, in Johnny Suede, with the then-unknown Brad Pitt.
 Her performance gained critical acclaim and earned her first Independent Spirit Award nomination for Best Female Lead.
 She went on to work with director Tom Dicillo again, in Living in Oblivion (1995).
 Two years later, she was once again nominated for an Independent Spirit Award for her performance in Walking and Talking, an independent cult-comedy film directed by Nicole Holofcener.

 In 2000, Keener earned her first Oscar nomination for Best Supporting Actress for her role in Being John Malkovich, directed by Spike Jonze.
 In 2001, she worked with director Nicole Holofcener in Lovely and Amazing, garnering her a third Independent Spirit Award nomination.
 In 2002, she co-starred with Edward Norton in the off-Broadway revival of Burn This and the film Death to Smoochy.
 She also took part in the film Full Frontal, and Simone alongside Al Pacino.